ArguedJoker/exercise-app/README.md

 Jira is a useful tool that was selected as it supports roadmapping requirements.
 It empowers the user to sketch out the big picture, communicate plans and enables to connect the overarching bigger roadmap goals between each individual and team to deadlines and daily tasks.
 It is great for Agile Methodologies and can be integrated with other applications such as teams for easier monitoring of progress which shows just how customisable it can be.
 This flexibility is probably its largest positive feature as different approaches can be accommodated and companies can still work in a positive and efficient manner.

+My first sprint was very successful as I was able to complete all of my tasks such as completing the risk assessment and I was able spend more time on learning Java.
+The second sprint lasted 2 weeks in which I have done a lot of coding of the application and have managed to complete the crud logic functionality on the backend.
+I am still currently in the process of making CRUD functionality available on the frontend, though I have been successful in create, read and delete functionality.

 [Back to Contents](#Contents)

 ## MOSCOW Analysis